Establish value for customers

 By focusing on creating a smooth and uninterrupted workflow, organizations can significantly reduce lead times, enhance quality, and improve their responsiveness to customer needs.

-Create pull.
+Create pull

 The fourth principle, establishing a pull system, is a radical departure from traditional "push" production models.
 In a push system, work is scheduled based on forecasts, and products are created in advance and then "pushed" onto the market or the following downstream process, regardless of actual demand.
 This inevitably leads to the waste of overproduction and excess inventory.

 A pull system operates in reverse.
 Work is only initiated when there is a signal of demand from a downstream customer.
 Nothing is produced until it is needed.
-This principle ensures that the organization produces only what is needed, when it is needed, and in the required quantity.
+This principle ensures that the organization produces only what is needed, when it is needed, and in the exact quantity required.
 For example, in a restaurant operating on a pull system, the chef does not cook meals in advance based on a forecast; they only begin cooking when a customer's order (the pull signal) is received.

 This demand-driven approach is the engine behind Just-in-Time (JIT) manufacturing and delivery.
 By creating products only as needed, a pull system enables an organization to minimize work-in-progress (WIP), dramatically reduce inventory holding costs, and free up resources.
 This not only makes the operation more efficient but also more flexible and responsive, as it can quickly adapt to changes in customer demand without being burdened by stockpiles of unwanted goods.

-Continuous improvement.
+Continuous improvement

 The pursuit of perfection is the bedrock of the entire lean philosophy.
 It means that every employee, at every level, is empowered and expected to question existing processes and contribute to their improvement continually.
 This creates a learning organization that constantly seeks ways to improve, every single day.
 Perfection itself may be an unattainable goal, but constant striving to get closer is what drives innovation, adaptation, and long-term competitive advantage.